HUD Notice on Processes to Delay REAC Inspection Scheduling

-- Presidential Disaster Declaration (PDD): The project is located in an area/county covered by a PDD during the period an inspector is trying to schedule an inspection.
+- Presidential Disaster Declaration (PDD): The project is located in an area/county covered by a PDD at the time the inspector is trying to schedule an inspection.

-- Other Emergency: An emergency such as a fire or water damage occurred that was beyond the owner's control occurred that effects more than 30% of the units.
+- Other Emergency: An emergency such as a fire or water damage occurred at the property.
+The damage needs to be beyond the owner’s control, and affect more than 30% of the units.